 Influence of Other Modalities

 While the results of these experiments are clear and dramatic, the interpretation of the results is difficult.
 Does the white wine actually smell different when it is colored red, or does it smell the same but the smell is judged differently?
 I believe the latter is the case.
-The students knew which descriptors are commonly used for red wines (the names of dark and reddish objects, like “tar”, “leather”, “plum”, “cherry”) and which descriptors are commonly used for white wines (the names of objects with light color, such as “honey”, “apricot”, “apple”, “hay”).
+The students knew which descriptors are commonly used for red wines: tar, leather, plum, cherry—and which descriptors are commonly used for white wines: honey, apricot, apple, hay.
 They did not want to look foolish by using white wine descriptors to describe a red wine.
 Their background knowledge, rather than helping them with the task, was entrenched enough to overrule the sensory evidence.
 Designing an experiment that would confirm or refute this interpretation of the result is challenging, though.